 NewSurg KTP Laser for Vascular and Pigmented Lesions

 Spots can put a stop to an otherwise flawless complexion, but laser skin resurfacing can help create smoother, healthier-looking, and more evenly-toned skin with minimal downtime.
-Dr. Eugenie Brunner, our double board-certified facial plastic surgeon, utilizes the FDA-approved KTP laser by NewSurg to help you achieve the glowing, gorgeous skin you’ve always wanted.
+Dr. Eugenie Brunner, our double board-certified facial plastic surgeon at Princeton, NJ, utilizes the FDA-approved KTP laser by NewSurg to help you achieve the glowing, gorgeous skin you’ve always wanted.
 If you’ve loved VariLite laser therapy in the past, then our new upgraded KTP treatment may be right for you.

 What Is the NewSurg KTP Laser?

 The NewSurg KTP platform uses what’s known as a green light laser.
 The light wavelength, 532 nm, is perfectly suited to break up common vascular and pigmented lesions.
 The handheld device can quickly and smoothly deliver energy into the treatment areas, including the face and body, with minimal discomfort and speedy results.

 What Are Vascular and Pigmented Lesions?

 Vascular lesions are types of cosmetic abnormalities of the skin related to the fine blood vessels and small veins.
 The most common examples include spider veins, venous lakes, and rosacea, to name a few.
 Pigmented lesions are abnormalities of the skin that are noted for discoloration, for instance: pigmented moles, sun damage, sunspots, brown spots and patches (lentigines), freckles, hyperpigmentation, and melasma.